Vismayak/worklog/blogs/gltg.md

 hidden: true
 ---

+## Meeting with Laura and Jong-  October 11, 2021

+Questions:

+Replacing the dashboard here with the thematic maps means we have to change the dashboard also?
+Else users will be confused.

+- Temporarily remove the conservation practices dashboard
+- Lisa suggested remove news section, Jong suggested a whats new section
+- They want to change intro backgroun to banner, text will go below this banner

+- November 20 to deploy GLTG homepage changes now

 ## Breaking down the new wirefreames for GLTG

 My initial thoughts are these designs are clunky and feel like a lot of work for a placeholder but onwards we go.
 Here are a breakdown of the tasks that will be needed to implement the new wireframes.